commercetools/nodejs/docs/sdk/api/typescriptSdk.md

 We provide a packages written in typescript for using our API

+#### Note:

+Please checkout the new [TypeScript Client](#typescript-sdk-client-v2) that is more updated and actively maintained and also consider migrating.

 ![example usage](typescript_tutorial.gif)

 The source code for these packages are located in the [typescript](https://github.com/commercetools/commercetools-sdk-typescript/) repository.